qbaware/kosher/README.md

 ## Description
 Do you
-- :sunglasses: use multiple browsers, like Chrome, Firefox, and Edge?
+- :sunglasses: use multiple browsers, like Chrome, Firefox, and Edge, and on multiple machines too?
-- :boom: have tens or hundreds of opened tabs on each browser?
+- :boom: have tens or hundreds of opened tabs everywhere?
-- :expressionless: feel annoyed that you can't access a certain tab because it's on the other browser, and potentially on another machine too?
+- :expressionless: feel annoyed that you can't access a certain tab because it's on the other browser, and potentially on another machine?
 - :unamused: get annoyed of the duplication of tabs on both browsers, when you do manage to open the same tab in the other browser?
 - :sweat: experience another issue caused by using multiple browsers on multiple machines?

-Kosher aims to resolve all of those issues by providing users a unified way to sync all of their tabs in a single place.
+Kosher aims to resolve all of those issues by providing users a unified way to sync all of your machines' browser tabs in a single place.